Providing new connections

 - access to the existing public water supply or sewerage system by means of a service pipe or lateral drain

-- a new water main or public sewer Alternatively, they may choose their own contractor to do the work, which is then known as ‘self-lay’.
-The monopoly company will take over responsibility for (adopt) all self-laid infrastructure that meets the terms of its agreement with the owner, developer or self-lay organisation that carries out the work.
+The customer can request that the local water company or a new appointee provide this new infrastructure, or alternatively, they may choose their own contractor to do the work, which is then known as ‘self-lay’.
+The monopoly company will take over responsibility for (‘adopt’) self-laid infrastructure that meets the terms of its adoption agreement with the owner, developer or self-lay organisation that carries out the work.

 Below we provide further clarity on our general expectations of monopoly companies for:

 - charging for new connections

 Charging for new connections

 Details of the different regimes that apply to companies based wholly or mainly in England or Wales can be found on the following pages.

 New connections bring new customers to the water sector in England and Wales.
 These can be an individual property or a large-scale development site.
 As one of the few parts of the sector open to competition in the market, new connections can also deliver the benefits of effective competition.
 These benefits include new providers driving service improvements, innovation and efficiencies for customers across the sector.